michaelmosmann/silk/index.md

 - Lightweight
 - Pure Java
 - Application code stays independent
-- Says NO to magic and pain
+- <a href="/help/harmful.html">Says NO</a> to magic and pain
 - Sequence of declaration is irrelevant
-- No dependency cycles by concept
+- Pushes for constructor injection
 - Injectrons
 - Cross-functional programming